 The variety of brushes and tools ranging from the two inch brush, over the palette knife all the way down to the script liner, offer simulated brush tips and precise control.
 With either smooth synthetic or rough hog hair bristle brushes, you’re sure to find the right tool for the job.
 And if you’re feeling a bit shaky without a canvas to lean against, the hand stabilizer is just a button press away.

-If you are a complete novice, discover your inner artist with the built-in browser, allowing you to now for the first time paint along with your favorite artists on YouTube without requiring physical painting equipment.
-The browser can also be projected directly onto the canvas, allowing you to paint over reference imagery from online or from your own PC.
+If you are a complete novice, discover your inner artist with the built-in browser, allowing you to now for the first time paint along with your favorite artists on YouTube, without requiring physical painting equipment.
+Vermillion also offers full length paint-along tutorials recorded in-game.
+The browser can be projected directly onto the canvas, allowing you to paint over reference imagery from online or from your own PC.
 In case of any accidents you’re not happy with, just hit undo.

 Seasoned artists will appreciate the advanced simulation features.
 Just like in real oil painting, you can use a dry brush to further smooth color transitions.
 On the other hand, to prevent paint from mixing, for instance when adding highlights, you can put down thick paint on the canvas.
 This “impasto” effect catches the light on the edges of the thick paint, giving your painting more texture.
 The direction of your brush strokes also change the direction of the reflected light, making your painting feel real rather than digital.
 Vermillion supports four individual layers on the canvas, so you can add detail over top of the background as if it were dry, while still allowing you to change the background at any time.
 The canvas can be scaled up or down freely during the painting process, giving your more room for details, or the ability to block in the entire canvas with a few strokes.

 Once you’re done, you can export your masterpiece in up to 8k resolution, or use the controllable spectator camera to stream or record your entire process.
-Soon you will also be able to export your painting as a .gltf 3D model, so you can use it in VR social applications or share it through Sketchfab, truly bringing your creation to life.
+You can also export your painting as a .gltf 3D model, so you can use it in VR social applications or share it through Sketchfab, truly bringing your creation to life.